obed-dev/La-Peninsula-Private-Chef/README.md

 Deployment 💻👨‍💻

-This project is deployed on Netlify and can be accessed via this link.
+This project is deployed on Netlify and can be accessed via this link https://la-peninsula-private-chef.netlify.app/

 How to Clone and Run the Project Locally

-Clone this repository:
+1.Clone this repository:

 git clone https://github.com/your-username/la-peninsula-private-chef.git

-Navigate to the project directory:
+2.Navigate to the project directory:

 cd la-peninsula-private-chef

-Open the index.html file in your browser to view the website locally.
+3.Open the index.html file in your browser to view the website locally.

 Screenshots